YanCotta/YanCotta/README.md

 ---

 **🧠 Philosophy (Major) & Psychology (Minor)** | **Georgia State University** | *2017 - 2020 (incomplete)*

-Completed 3 years of a comprehensive 4-year bachelor's degree program with foundational studies in cognitive sciences, philosophy, psychology, and human behavior.
-My academic experience was distinguished by extensive research participation and leadership roles in university organizations.

-🔹 **Cognitive Sciences Research Excellence:** I served as a Scholar in the prestigious Humanities Inclusivity Program (HIP) through the Center for Advancement of Students and Alumni (CASA), contributing to cutting-edge research in cognitive attitudes and philosophy of mind.

-🔹 **Leadership & Community Engagement:** I held executive positions including Vice-President of the International Student Growth and Development Association and Assistant at the Office of International Students and Scholarly Services (OISSS), demonstrating strong leadership and cross-cultural communication skills.

-🔹 **Academic Recognition & Honors:** I received multiple academic distinctions including the Atlanta Campus Scholarship, Dean's List of Excellence recognition, and membership in the Honor Society and Scholar Honor Leader National Society, reflecting consistent academic excellence.

-🔹 **Research & Publication Experience:** My undergraduate thesis focused on "Differentiating Factual Belief, Imagination & Religious Credence - A Systematic Theory of Cognitive Attitudes," contributing original research to the field of cognitive sciences and philosophy of mind.

 **Key Areas:** `Cognitive Sciences` `Philosophy of Mind` `Psychology` `Human Behavior` `Research Methodology` `Academic Leadership`